-If you operate your vehicle in temperatures below 40°F (5°C), use washer fluid with antifreeze protection.
+warning: If you operate your vehicle in temperatures below 41.0°F (5°C), use washer fluid with antifreeze protection.
 Failure to use washer fluid with antifreeze protection in cold weather could result in impaired windshield vision and increase the risk of injury or accident.

 Note: The front and rear washer systems are supplied from the same reservoir.

 Add fluid to fill the reservoir if the level is low.
-Only use a washer fluid that meets Ford specifications.
+Only use a washer fluid that meets our specifications.